 Parque de Elche

 At the end of Poniente Beach, Elche has palm trees and fountains, street vendors will also entertain the kids with puppet shows and the like.
+It makes it one of the great family things to do in Benidorm.

-Benidorm Flea Market – El Cisne Rastro
+Benidorm Flea Market – El Cisne Rastro (El Cisne Benidorm)

-The Benidorm Flea Market is like a car boot sale without the cars.
+The Benidorm Flea Market (El Cisne Market Benidorm) is like a car boot sale without the cars.
 It’s busiest on a Sunday but it also opens on a Thursday and Friday.
 It’s easy to get to – the number 10 bus stops right outside, or if you’re driving head for Benisol Camping.
 If you’re looking for a bargain, you’ll need to be there not long after it opens at 0730-0800, but the crowds start to arrive around 1100.

 You’ll find a mix of people selling here (Spanish and European expats) and the same mix of people visiting to buy antiques, electrics, clothing and the usual car boot paraphernalia.